franklinqin0/blog/docs/blog/tower_of_hanoi.md

 ## References

-The [Chinese wikipedia explanation](https://zh.wikipedia.org/wiki/%E6%B1%89%E8%AF%BA%E5%A1%94) is more terse and insightful than the [English one](https://en.wikipedia.org/wiki/Tower_of_Hanoi).
+The [Chinese wikipedia explanation](https://zh.wikipedia.org/wiki/%E6%B1%89%E8%AF%BA%E5%A1%94) is more succinct and insightful than the [English one](https://en.wikipedia.org/wiki/Tower_of_Hanoi).

 [This geeksforgeeks post](https://www.geeksforgeeks.org/c-program-for-tower-of-hanoi) offers the [recursive solution](#recursion) code above with a pretty good descriptive video.